redoakcanyon/HATPowerBoard/README.md

 0 ohm jumper.
 To rewire the GPIO's to new channels, the 0 ohm resistors related to the changing channels must be removed.
 The PowerHAT also has each of the pins on P1 connector broken out as well as the control signals themselves, so it is easy to install a wires to make the new connections.
-Please refer to the PowerHAT hardware description shipped with the PowerHAT and available at redoakcanyon.com.
+Please refer to the PowerHAT hardware information in the hardware directory of the distribution.

 With this release, it is necessary to change the control function to GPIO channel mapping in two places: in the rocpmd configuration file, /etc/rocpmd.config, and in /boot/config.txt using device-tree-overlay parameters.